National Baptist Convention, USA: Convention splits

-Jackson, the convention's leader, had supported the Montgomery bus boycott of 1956, but by 1960 he told the members they should not become involved in civil rights activism.
-Based in Chicago, Jackson was a close ally of Mayor Richard J. Daley and the Chicago Democrats.
-He opposed public activism of Martin Luther King Jr. and his aide, the young Jesse Jackson Sr., (no relation to Joseph Jackson).
-Gardner C. Taylor of New York challenged Jackson for the presidency, but lost.
+Jackson had supported the Montgomery bus boycott of 1956, but by 1960 told members they should not become involved in civil rights activism.
+Jackson was a close ally of Chicago's Mayor Richard J. Daley and Chicago Democrats.
+He opposed the public activism of Martin Luther King Jr. and his aide, the young Jesse Jackson Sr., (no relation to Joseph Jackson).
+Gardner C. Taylor of New York challenged Jackson for the presidency and lost.

-After Jackson was re-elected (and following a violent dispute at the convention involving one death), a group led by L. Venchael Booth formed a new convention at the Zion Baptist Church in Cincinnati, Ohio in 1961.
-They named themselves the Progressive National Baptist Convention.
-These activists supported the extensive activism of King's Southern Christian Leadership Conference.
-The Progressive National Baptists also established ecumenical relations with the American Baptist Churches USA.
+After Jackson was re-elected and following a violent dispute at the convention involving one death, a group led by L. Venchael Booth formed a new convention at the Zion Baptist Church in Cincinnati, Ohio in 1961, naming themselves the Progressive National Baptist Convention.
+They supported the extensive activism of King's Southern Christian Leadership Conference and established ecumenical relations with the American Baptist Churches USA.

-In 1992, Paul S. Morton of New Orleans, Louisiana formed a fellowship within the convention.
-It was named the Full Gospel Baptist Church Fellowship.
-This charismatic Baptist fellowship in the convention explored spiritual gifts, speaking in tongues, prophecy, exclamatory worship, etc. The leadership of this fellowship later separated completely from the National Baptist Convention, USA, Inc., and is one of the largest Full Gospel movement denominations in the United States.
+In 1992, Paul S. Morton of New Orleans, Louisiana formed a fellowship within the convention named the Full Gospel Baptist Church Fellowship, exploring spiritual gifts such as speaking in tongues, prophecy, exclamatory worship, etc. Its leadership later separated completely from the National Baptist Convention, USA after discrimination from the NBC's leadership, becoming one of the largest Full Gospel movements and one of the fastest growing new Baptist denominations in the United States.

+In 2005, the National Baptist Convention of America, Progressive National Baptists, and National Missionary Baptists created the Joint National Baptist Convention with NBC USA, establishing a joint agenda for African American Baptists.
+By 2023, the conventions announced another joint session, held in January 2024.
+During this session, the four conventions were joined by President Dr. Gina Stewart of the Lott Carey Foreign Mission Convention, who became the first woman pastor to preach during the Joint National Baptist Convention.